One Step Beyond

 More in this Series:

-The American Museum of Natural History kicks off One Step Beyond for its tenth season with with Kenny Dope and Eli Escobar.
-They'll take visitors on a sonic journey though house, hip-hop, funk & soul and the universe on January 6, at the Museum's after-hours dance party.
+The American Museum of Natural History One Step Beyond event in its tenth season with The Brothers Macklovitch, Prince Klassen, and DIRTYFINGER.
+They'll take visitors on a sonic journey though house, hip-hop, funk & soul and the universe on February 3rd, at the Museum's after-hours DJ showcase.
 Beer and wine will be served at a cash bar.
-Tickets on sale now.